AbdullahRandhawa/Pneumonia-Classification-Using-CNN-TransferLearning/Models_Links.md

 # Trained Model Downloads

+The trained model weights for this project are hosted as Kaggle Models. **This approach is taken because trained deep learning models often exceed GitHub's file size limits (25MB for web uploads, 100MB for direct `git push`, and 1GB free quota for Git LFS), making Kaggle a more suitable and accessible platform for sharing these larger assets.**

 Below are the direct links to download the trained model weights for this project.
 These models are hosted on Kaggle.

 ## Simple CNN Model